-A growing number of past-due accounts can result in several issues including:
+Past-due accounts can result in several financial issues including:

 - A negative cash flow for your small business.

 - A severe cash crunch may restrict the ability of a small business to continue with its normal operations.